-As a result of Automatic Enrolment, millions of people now have a workplace pension.
+As a result of automatic enrolment, millions of people now have a workplace pension.
 Find out how this affects you.

-Millions of workers are being automatically enrolled into a workplace pension by their employer, to date over 7.9 million have already been enrolled.
-Once you’re enrolled, not only will you pay in to it but so will your boss and you may also get tax relief from the government.
+Millions of workers are being automatically enrolled into a workplace pension by their employer.
+Saving into a workplace pension is easy – you don’t have to do anything.
+Once you’re enrolled by your employer, not only will you pay into the scheme, but so will your boss and you may also get tax relief from the Government.

 Your employer will need to enrol you into a workplace pension scheme if you:

-|6 April 2019 onwards||3%||5%||8%|
+|6th April 2019 onwards